EliAndrewC/l7r/setting/budgets.md

 - The Empire's largest 10-15 cities follow Zipf's law quite closely (see the canonical list).
 Below that the long tail flattens - the median-tier domain capitals are mostly smaller cities clustered in the 5K-15K range, with the canonical median of 12K matching the Reiji-style domain in the worked-example section above.
 - Otosan Uchi at 1,000,000 inhabitants is NOT a domain capital - it is the Imperial direct domain and its judicial functions are handled through the Otosan Uchi local government budget line and the central judicial machinery (Emerald Champion central operations, Imperial-court judicial infrastructure) rather than through an IM office attached to a domain capital.

-#### Provincial-City Imperial Yoriki Sub-Station Budget
+#### Provincial-city Imperial yoriki sub-station budget

-Each of the ~2,400 provincial cities in the Empire (400 median-size-equivalents × 6 provinces per ME) houses a small Imperial yoriki sub-station that audits the Yasuki Taka tariff collection at the city's gates.
-This uses the ~400 ME × 6 multiplier rather than the ~284 actual-domain multiplier because larger actual domains have proportionally more provincial cities than the median (see [Combined Budgets](#combined-budgets) above for the dual-multiplier discussion).
+Each of the ~2,400 provincial cities in the Empire (400 median domains × 6 provinces per MD) houses a small Imperial yoriki sub-station that audits tariff collection at the city's gates.
+This uses the ~400 MD × 6 multiplier rather than the ~284 actual-domain multiplier because larger actual domains have proportionally more provincial cities than the median (see [Combined Budgets](#combined-budgets) above for the dual-multiplier discussion).

 Staffing breakdown for a typical provincial-city sub-station: